 - A server running one of the following operating systems: Linux Mint 19 (Tricia).

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 - SSH access to the server (or just open Terminal if you’re on a desktop).

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Step 1.
 Before running the tutorial below, it’s important to make sure your system is up to date by running the following

 Step 2.
 Install Apache webserver.

 Apache is already available in Linux Mint default software repositories:

 Once you have completed the installation, run:

-Congratulation’s!
+Congratulations!
 You have successfully installed Apache.
-Thanks for using this tutorial for installing Apache web server in Linux Mint 19 Tricia systems.
-For additional help or useful information, we recommend you to check the official Apache website.
+Thanks for using this tutorial for installing the Apache web server in Linux Mint 19 (Tricia) systems.
+For additional help or useful information, we recommend you check the official Apache website.